It’s time for a “blog anniversary” post! This year’s topic: how to take maternity leave when you’re a full-time blogger.

 - Guest Posts (I’ve stopped allowing them on my site but many others do!)

-- Food Styling (I still take all of my own photographs, but these days I have help with styling so I can knock out 5-7 recipes in a day whereas before I would only do 1-2)
+- Food Styling/Assistant: I take all of my own photographs, but these days I’ll occasionally hire someone to help me style so I can knock out 5-7 recipes in a day whereas before I would only do 1-2.
+And I always think about hiring someone to help with dishes but have yet to actually do this…

 Enjoy your Maternity Leave and Don’t Feel Guilty about it: